iqtree/iqtree.github.io/doc/Substitution-Models.md

 * `SYM`: Symmetric model with unequal rates and equal base freq. ([Zharkihk, 1994]).
 * `GTR`: General time reversible model with unequal rates and unequal base freq. ([Tavare, 1986]).

 Moreover, IQ-TREE supports arbitrarily restricted DNA model via a 6-digit code.
-The 6 digits define the equality for 6 nucleotide substitution types: A-C, A-G, A-T, C-G, C-T and G-T. `010010` means that A-G rate is equal to C-T rate and the remaining four substitution rates are equal.
+The 6 digits define the equality for 6 nucleotide substitution rates: A-C, A-G, A-T, C-G, C-T and G-T. `010010` means that A-G rate is equal to C-T rate and the remaining four substitution rates are equal.
 Thus, `010010` is equivalent to K80 or HKY model (depending on whether base frequencies are equal or not). `123450` is equivalent to GTR or SYM model as there is no restriction defined by such 6-digit code.

 If users want to fix model parameters, append the model name with a curly bracket `{`, followed by the comma-separated rate parameters, and a closing curly bracket `}`.
-For example, `GTR{1.0,2.0,1.5,3.7,2.8,1.0}` is a valid model.
+For example, `GTR{1.0,2.0,1.5,3.7,2.8,1.0}` specifies 6 substitution rates A-C=1.0, A-G=2.0, A-T=1.5, C-G=3.7, C-T=2.8 and G-T=1.0.

 Users can also specify three different kinds of base frequencies: